benlue/jsonfp/README.md

 JSON-FP
 =======

 In a decentralized computing environment, when applications are dealing with huge amount of data it's a better practice to pass programming codes to various machines than moving data.
 However, how can machines of various configurations understand each other?
-Also, the "moving code, least moving data" policy would work better in functional programming than imperative programming.
+Also, the "moving code, least moving data" policy would arguably work better in the functional programming paradigm than the imperative one.

 Those questions/issues lead to the idea of doing functional programming in JSON.
 If programs can be coded in JSON, they can be easily shipped around and understood by machines of vaious settings.
 Combining JSON and functional programming also makes security issues easier to track or manage.